tammergalal/katacoda-scenarios/instrumentappv3/step2.md

     Port `8126` is the default port for tracing.
 Prefixing `127.0.0.1:` will isolate the requests going to the agent to the local network.
 To learn more, view the <a href="https://docs.datadoghq.com/agent/docker/apm/?tab=java#tracing-from-the-host" target="_blank">Tracing Docker Applications</a> documentation.

-5. Finally to add labels to the logs that will flow into Datadog, click **Copy to Editor** below or manually copy and paste the text where indicated.
+5. To add labels so your logs are sent with the label of the service, and with the proper language pipeline processor, click **Copy to Editor** below or manually copy and paste the text where indicated.

     <pre class="file" data-filename="docker-compose.yml" data-target="insert" data-marker="# add agent log labels">
        labels: